Wave Rock: Geomorphology

 Hyden Rock, of which Wave Rock is part, consists of 2.63 billion year-old biotite K-feldspar porphyritic monzogranite that is part of the Yilgarn Craton.
 Hyden Rock is a granite inselberg, which consists of three domes.
 The central and western domes are separated by a deep valley, which is now occupied by a reservoir.
 The central and eastern domes are linked by a low platform.
 A multistage process of landform development created these domes.
 The initial step in the development of Hyden Rock was the subsurface alteration by weathering of granite bedrock beneath a lateritised land surface during the Cretaceous Period between 100 and 130 million years ago.
 Depending on the degree to which it was fractured by jointing, the granite bedrock underlying this surface was altered to varying depths beneath the land surface.
 This process formed underground "domes" of solid granite bedrock surrounded by deeply weathered, relatively loose, and disaggregated granite.
 Following separation of Australia and Antarctica and accompanying tilting of what became southwestern Australia, periodic erosion of the deeply weathered granite, which underlaid the surrounding land surface, exposed these buried solid bedrock domes over time as Hyden Rock.

-Wave Rock is a spectacular example of what geomorphologists call a "flared slope".
+Wave Rock is a good example of what geomorphologists call a "flared slope".
 A flared slope is a concave-upward or -inward bedrock surface that is typically found around the base of inselbergs, bornhardts, and granitic boulders and also on their higher slopes.
 Flared slopes like Wave Rock are particularly well developed in granitic landforms of south-western and southern Australia.
 The flared slopes are argued to have formed by the concentrated chemical weathering around the base of an inselberg by groundwater.
 The chemical weathering of the bedrock by groundwater produces a concave-upward or –inward pocket of deeply weathered, relatively loose, and disaggregated bedrock within the formerly solid bedrock base of an inselberg.
 When the land surface, which is underlain by deeply weathered bedrock, around an inselberg is lowered by erosion, the pocket of deeply weathered disaggregated bedrock is also removed to produce a flared slope such as Wave Rock.
 It has also been argued that flared slopes can form during the erosion of slopes of any inselbergs.

+According to local Noongar man and tour guide Michael Ward, the wall above the top of Wave Rock has caused the rock to change colour over time.
+He has said that in the early days of the wall, the rock was lighter yellow or cream in colour, and that the wall has helped it to become red and orange with black streaking across its face.